🚨 Scam Guide · 2026

 Maligne Lake Cruise Booking & 'Spirit Island Premium' Upsell — comic illustration

-The specific scam patterns: (1) hotel-arranged 'Maligne Lake day-tour' bundles at $250–$400 per person that include the $112 official cruise + transport + 'lunch experience' worth maybe $30 — the markup on transport alone is the operator's revenue; (2) third-party aggregators selling 'Spirit Island private boat' tours at $400+ that are illegal (no private boats on Maligne Lake); (3) 'premium' upgrade pressure from $112 to $149 for an extra 15 minutes ashore that doesn't deliver meaningful additional time at Spirit Island (the boat operates on a fixed turnaround); (4) 'sunset cruise special' upsells at $250+ that are simply the same cruise at a less-photogenic time. r/jasper 'Is maligne lake worth it without the boat?' (comments) gives the alternative framing: the parking-lot-area views of Maligne Lake are dramatic in their own right.
+The specific scam patterns are predictable.
+Hotel-arranged 'Maligne Lake day-tour' bundles run $250–$400 per person, including the $112 official cruise plus transport plus a 'lunch experience' worth maybe $30 — the markup on transport alone is the operator's revenue.
+Third-party aggregators sell 'Spirit Island private boat' tours at $400+ that are illegal (no private boats on Maligne Lake).
+'Premium' upgrade pressure pushes from $112 to $149 for 15 extra minutes ashore that don't deliver meaningful additional time at Spirit Island (the boat operates on a fixed turnaround).
+And 'sunset cruise special' upsells at $250+ are simply the same cruise at a less-photogenic time.
+The parking-lot-area views of Maligne Lake are dramatic in their own right — Spirit Island isn't the only payoff.

 Red Flags